 This policy is applicable to all of our global operations including all of our subsidiaries in which we have a majority ownership.
-This policy covers all our Directors, employees; officers; consultants; contractors; casual workers; agency workers; interns; volunteers; students; suppliers; visitors, customers and any third parties who provide services for or on behalf of Volex at any of our facilities.
+This policy covers all our Directors, employees; officers; consultants; contractors; casual workers; agency workers; interns; volunteers; students; suppliers; visitors, customers and any third parties who provide services for or on behalf of the Group at any of our facilities (collectively 'Employees').